Lucas Torreira: Pescara

-Before the 2014–15 season, Torreira was called up for Sampordia's first team and, on 25 October 2014, he sat on the bench for the first time.
+Before the 2014–15 season, Torreira was called up for Pescara’s first team and, on 25 October 2014, he sat on the bench for the first time.
 He made his senior debut in Serie B on 16 May 2015 against Varese, playing the game as a starter.
 He played 58 minutes before being replaced by Matteo Politano.

 Sampdoria

 On 1 July 2015, Torreira was transferred to Sampdoria for €1.5 million, but he remained with Pescara on loan for the 2015–16 season to gain first-team experience.
 On 2 July, his loan to Pescara became official.
 On 9 August 2015, Torreira scored his first professional goal against F.C.
 Südtirol in the 2015–16 Coppa Italia.

 After the Pescara loan ended, Torreira returned to Sampdoria on 1 July 2016.
 On 21 August 2016, Torreira made his Serie A debut in their opening game against Empoli at the Stadio Carlo Castellani.
 He started the game and played the entire match.

 He became a regular for Sampdoria in the 2016–17 season, and continued showing his importance to the team in the 2017–18 season; scoring vital goals, including the second goal in Sampdoria's 3–2 win over Juventus in November.